Fort Atkinson, Wisconsin: Education

 The Dwight Foster Public Library, established in 1892, serves as Jefferson County's resource library.

 It serves residents of Fort Atkinson and its surrounding communities.

 Transportation

 Primary automobile transportation is provided via Highway 12, Highway 26, Highway 89 and Highway 106.
 Highway 26 provides easy access to Interstate 94 (to the north in Johnson Creek), leading to downtown Milwaukee in about an hour; and to Interstate 90 (to the south in Janesville) leading to downtown Chicago in about 2.5 hours.
 Highway 12 provides access to the Madison metro area in about 45 minutes.

 Fort Atkinson was a stop on the C&NW Milwaukee to Madison line.
+There is no public transportation available within city limits.

 Airport

 Fort Atkinson is served by the Fort Atkinson Municipal Airport (FAA LID: 61C).